 Vietnam has nearly 9000 markets all over the country.
-This number only can clarify the important role of market in daily life of Vietnamese people throughout long history.
-Most of markets in Vietnam aren’t touristy therefore they are authentic in a sense you see the raw bustling daily life of a local community.
+This number only can clarify the important role of the market in the daily life of Vietnamese people throughout long history.
+Most of the markets in Vietnam aren’t touristy therefore they are authentic in a sense you see the raw bustling daily life of a local community.

 Related: Markets in Vietnam

 Dong Xuan Market

 Dong Xuan Market in Hanoi is where you can find the largest daily market in Hanoi and the famous night market every weekend.
 Dong Xuan market is also one of the oldest markets that still remain until today with a history of hundreds of years from Nguyen dynasty.
 The market is located in the heart of the Old Quarter, surrounded by many crowded streets.
 In 1804, Dong Xuan market was first built by Nguyen Van Thanh in the big plan of Thang Long citadel’s reconstruction so it makes the hundreds of year market still much younger than the Old Quarter’s streets.
 In the year 1890, the French rebuilt the market with a French-styled façade.
 In 1994, the market caught a big fire which caused serious damage.
 Nowadays, Dong Xuan market is mostly for wholesale, retail takes a rather small part.
 Dong Xuan market has three floors: the first floor with clothing, glasses, footwear, electronic equipment, the second floor is for adult clothing and silk retail and the third floor with items for babies.